Gusarich/housify/ROADMAP.md

 ### Compiler

--   TO BE FILLED
+-   To be filled

 ### Command Line Interface

--   TO BE FILLED
+-   To be filled

 ### Documentation

--   TO BE FILLED
+-   To be filled

 ### Meta

--   TO BE FILLED
+-   To be filled